Modern learning tools like bite-sized learning can help organisations close the communication gap when onboarding.

 Just how important is the employee onboarding process for a business, you ask?
 In a word, “very.”
 According to a number of recent studies, it may be one of the best chances you have to improve retention, reduce turnover, and give a much-needed boost to both the performance and productivity of those employees, essentially all at the same time.

 Consider, for example, the fact that employees are 58% more likely to stay with a company for three or more years if they experience a great onboarding process.
 In an era where the average cost to replace an employee is a minimum 30% of that person’s salary and could span to 150% depending on the type of position, this is a very important element to focus on.
-But it’s equally important to understand that organizations with a standard onboarding process tend to experience up to 50% greater retention over the long-term than those without.
+But it’s equally important to understand that organisations with a standard onboarding process tend to experience up to 50% greater retention over the long-term than those without.

 These are just a few of the statistics that point to this process’ importance.
 Rest assured that there are many, many more.

 But it’s equally important to remember that when it comes to onboarding, there isn’t necessarily a “one size fits all” approach that you should use.
 This isn’t a process about criticism.
 It’s about empowerment.
 Everything must be tailored not only to the people you’re working with but also towards the type of employees you need them to one day become.
-Creating a more specific, customized and forward-thinking approach won’t just help the process go as smoothly as possible, it will also help the process go as quickly as possible.
-Modern learning can help by allowing organizations to enable stronger communication.
+Creating a more specific, customised and forward-thinking approach won’t just help the process go as smoothly as possible, it will also help the process go as quickly as possible.
+Modern learning can help by allowing organisations to enable stronger communication.

 Here are some essential ways that modern learning can help close the communication gap during the employee onboarding process.